keep-network/sortition-pools/README.md

 If the submission was invalid, the challenger is rewarded and the submitter is punished, and we can accept another submission.
-If the submission was valid, the challenger is punished and the submitter is unaffected.
+If the submission was valid, the challenger loses out on their gas, the submitter is unaffected, and the submission is accepted.